zenml-io/zenml-projects/llm-agents/README.md

 certain code artifacts like the `Dockerfile` for this project will also need to be adapted for your own particular needs and requirements.
 Please check [our docs](https://docs.zenml.io/user-guide/starter-guide/follow-best-practices) for more information.

-## Slack Bot In Action!

-If you'd like to see our Slack bot in action, feel free to [join us in Slack](https://zenml.io/slack) and get help on your problems even when the core team are asleep!
-Just mention `@zenml-bot` and you'll be on your way!